Skip to content

 Why This Works: The Science

-Traditional ovens heat from below (and sometimes above), creating hot and cool zones.
-Food in the middle of the oven bakes slower than food near the heating element.
-Air fryers work completely differently: they use a heating element and a powerful fan to blast circulating hot air around food from all angles, simultaneously and constantly.
+Traditional ovens heat from below (and sometimes above), which creates hot and cool zones.
+Food in the middle bakes slower than food near the element.
+Air fryers work completely differently.
+They use a heating element and a powerful fan to blast circulating hot air around food from all angles — simultaneously and constantly.

 This means: